Essentials for Filing Income Tax Returns

 A practical walkthrough of who must file, by when, what to send us, and what late filing actually costs - for FY 2025-26 (AY 2026-27).

-Filing is entirely online and paperless - there's no physical return to submit at a local tax office.
-But knowing whether you're required to file, and what to send us, still trips people up every year.
+Filing is entirely online and paperless - there is no physical return to submit at a local tax office.
+But knowing whether you are required to file, and what to send us, still trips people up every year.

 Income tax return forms range from ITR-1 to ITR-7, each meant for a different type of income or entity, with its own disclosure requirements.
 Returns are always filed for a Financial Year (April to March), regardless of whatever accounting year your business may otherwise follow.

-If you're also weighing the New Tax Regime against the Old, that comparison is covered separately in our New Tax Regime vs Old guide.
+If you are also weighing the New Tax Regime against the Old, that comparison is covered separately in our New Tax Regime vs Old guide.
+For common questions on TDS, slab rates, and what to disclose, see our Income Tax FAQs.

 Due Dates for FY 2025-26 (AY 2026-27)